 “I say once more, Carl, let us handle this.”
 Paul pleaded again.

 Henry did not reply immediately but stared him straight in the eyes.
-“I take them all down, for the death of my family, for Rex and for Sheila Jack.”
+“I will take them all down, for the death of my family, for Rex and for Sheila Jack.”

 Henry turned immediately and opened the door to step out.
 He had placed a feet outside when he suddenly stopped on remembering something.
 He turned back into the car without closing the door.